Acting for Stage & Screen

 • Yes.
 Everyone who applies to ASAS must audition.

-Detailed instructions will be sent to you once your initial application to CapU has been received.
+Full instructions will be sent to you once your initial application to CapU has been received.

 • Deadlines for applications can be found here.